 Digital image correlation (DIC) is a non-contact measuring technique based on Digital Image Processing.
-DIC is capable of mapping 3D coordinates and evaluate displacement and strain maps on the surface of measured samples.
-DIC uses a stochastic patterns and/or point markers to track the surface of the materials with subpixel accuracy.
+DIC is capable of mapping 3D coordinates and evaluating displacement and strain maps on the surface of measured samples.
+DIC uses a stochastic pattern and/or point markers to track the surface of the materials with subpixel accuracy.

 ARAMIS is a non-contact turn-key measuring system based on Digital Image Correlation.
 It is used across industries for full-field and point-based analyses of test objects of just a few millimeters up to very large structural components.
 ARAMIS is material and scale independent.
 If the component can be seen, it can be measured!

 The ARAMIS technology can performs high-precision measurements with a 3D resolution in the sub-micrometer range, regardless of the specimen’s geometry and temperature, reducing the need for time-consuming and expensive preparation.
 ARAMIS is commonly used to replace strain gauges, extensometers, laser scanning vibrometers, accelerometers, and other mechanical sensors.
 It can measure dynamically and accurately:

 - Surface strain